lunguanne1/Model-selection-in-regression/README.md

 The main goal is to analyze the factors that influence a movie’s popularity and to evaluate which regression models best explain IMDb ratings.

 ## Authors
-- Daria Cristiana Țăranu (Group 321)
+- Daria Cristiana Țăranu
-- Anne-Marie Lungu (Group 321)
+- Anne-Marie Lungu

 ## Contents
 - `Proiect filme.Rmd` – R Markdown file with code, analysis, and visualizations